Cremation Costs in Mississippi | 2026 Guide

 MS Attorney General’s Office, 550 High St., Suite 1200, Jackson, MS 39205.
 (601) 359-3680.

-5. Seek legal advice: If the issue remains unresolved, or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
+5. Seek legal advice: If the issue remains unresolved or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
 They can provide you with legal guidance and help explore your options for further action.

-If you have further questions about cremation services or costs in Mississippi that we have not answered, please get in touch with us.
+If you have any further questions about cremation services or costs in Mississippi that we have not answered, please get in touch with us.
 We are here to assist you.